bruits/maudit/website/content/docs/routing.md

 }
 ```

-The route parameters are automatically extracted from the URL and made available through the `ctx.params::<T>()` method in the `PageContext` struct, providing type-safe access to the values.
+The route parameters are automatically extracted from the URL and made available through the [`ctx.params::<T>()`](https://docs.rs/maudit/latest/maudit/route/struct.PageContext.html#method.params) method in the [`PageContext`](https://docs.rs/maudit/latest/maudit/route/struct.PageContext.html) struct passed to the render method, providing type-safe access to the values.

 ```rs
 use maudit::route::prelude::*;